IntelliTect/Coalesce/docs/topics/security.md

 In addition to any validation attributes present on your model properties and method parameters, there are some other rules that work similarly to the default validation in ASP.NET Core:
 - The C# 11 `required` keyword also acts like a `RequiredAttribute`
 - If C# nullable reference types are enabled, non-nullable reference types are required required.
-- Value types are implicitly optional, with the exception of non-nullable foreign keys, which are required.
+- Non-nullable value types are implicitly optional, with the exception of non-nullable foreign keys, which are required.

 To disable this functionality for your entire application, disable the corresponding configuration options on `CoalesceOptions`.
 For example, in Startup.cs or Program.cs: